hiero-ledger/hiero-did-sdk-js/packages/zstd/README.md

 Learn how to use the Zstd module in the [Usage Guide](https://hiero-ledger.github.io/hiero-did-sdk-js/documentation/latest/03-implementation/components/zstd-guide.html).

-### Examples

-- [zstd-compress](../../examples/zstd-compress.ts) - Demonstrates how to compress a Uint8Array.
-- [zstd-decompress](../../examples/zstd-decompress.ts) - Demonstrates how to decompress a Uint8Array.

 ## API Reference

 See detailed API specifications and available methods in the [API Reference](https://hiero-ledger.github.io/hiero-did-sdk-js/documentation/latest/03-implementation/components/zstd-api.html).